-From 30 June 2014 employees who have at least 26 weeks' service have the statutory right to request flexible working after 26 weeks' employment.
+Employees who have at least 26 weeks' service have the statutory right to request flexible working (generally a change to their current pattern of working arrangements) after 26 weeks' employment.
 Previously, the right only applied to parents of children under the age of 17 (or 18 if the child is disabled) and certain carers.